-The measurement of various types of aqueous mixture which contain Riboflavin were These include accomplished. aqueous test samples, vitamin capsule/tablet and water vitamin approach mixtures.
-This is fast, broadly applicable due to the aqueous solubility of Riboflavin, easily applied, facile for use in quality control and efficient for manufacturing.
+The measurement of various types of aqueous mixture which contain Riboflavin were accomplished.
+These include aqueous test samples, vitamin capsule/tablet and water vitamin mixtures.
+This fast, broadly approach is due to the aqueous solubility of applicable Riboflavin, easily applied, facile for use in quality control and efficient for manufacturing.
 I conclude that vitamin B-2 (Riboflavin) can be assayed by using UV/VIS spectrophotometry at max 310 nm - 440nm in aqueous media by using different buffer solutions at different Ph values.